|MEETING PLACE:||The Gonzo Inn, 100 W 200 S, Moab, Utah|

 The Day Before Your Trip – REQUIRED attendance please

-We meet at 6:00 PM at the OARS Moab warehouse at 2540 S. Hwy 191 for a pre-trip meeting.
+We meet at 6:00 PM at the Gonzo Inn in Moab for a pre-trip meeting.
 This is an opportunity to meet your fellow females and ask any last minute questions.
 Your trip leader will give you a thorough trip orientation and waterproof river bags so you can pack your belongings later that evening while your Yoga instructors, Bre and Sam, share details on your Wellness Empowerment Excursion!

 Day 1 – Meander Canyon

-We’ll rise and shine to get an early start, taking a short drive to our Colorado River put-in at Potash.
+We’ll meet at the OARS Warehouse in Moab to get an early start, taking a short drive to our Colorado River put-in at Potash.
 Upon arrival at the boat ramp, our guides will present a safety talk and orientation to our boats and gear.
 We’ll begin our voyage on the first day, getting accustomed to our small crafts and the balance of focus and ease as we glide down the Colorado River.
 We will likely be stopping for a short hike to see some 250-million-year-old petrified wood.
 We’ll make camp on a big sandy beach, watching afternoon turn to evening as we explore mindful movement and evening asana practice.
 Your amazing guides will prepare dinner so we can all enjoy the sun setting behind towering canyon walls as we drift into our first night under the starlight sky next to the rushing riverbend.

 Days 2 through 4 – Meander Canyon and The Confluence